-Ensuring that all staff and volunteers are provided with a copy of this policy and have a clear understanding of the procedures and practices outlined within R V V Ensuring the nominated supervisor, early childhood teachers, educators, staff and volunteers at the service implement adequate health and hygiene practices, and safe practices for handling, preparing and storing food (Regulation 77(1)) R Establishing robust induction procedures that include the provision of information regarding the implementation of the practices outlined in this policy (National Law: Section 167, Regulation 77) R V Developing an appropriate cleaning and sanitising schedule that outlines daily, weekly, monthly, quarterly and annual cleaning and sanitising requirements and responsibilities (National Law: Section 167, Regulation 77) R V V Arranging for the service to be cleaned and sanitised regularly, including floors and other surfaces, as per the cleaning contract and schedule (National Law: Section 167, Regulation 77) R V Reviewing the cleaner's contract and schedule on an annual basis √ V Contacting the local council's Environmental Health Officer for information about obtaining a needle/syringe/sharps disposal unit and instructions for its use R √ Ensuring the service has laundry facilities or access to laundry facilities, or other arrangements for dealing with soiled clothing, nappies and linen, including hygienic facilities for storage prior to their disposal or laundering (Regulation 106(1)) R V Ensuring that the laundry and hygiene facilities are located and maintained in a way that does not pose a risk to children (Regulation 106(2)) R √ V V Ensuring that there are adequate and appropriate hygiene facilities provided for nappy changing which are designed, located and maintained in such a way that prevents unsupervised access by children (Regulations 112(2)&(4)) R √ Ensuring that adequate, developmental and age-appropriate toilet, hand washing, and hand drying facilities are provided for use by children, and that these are safe and accessible (Regulation 109) R V Reviewing staff training needs in relation to understanding and implementing effective include hygiene practices in relation to hand washing, toileting, nappy changing and cleaning of equipment V √ Providing a copy of the NHMRC guidelines for the prevention of infectious diseases in child care for the service (refer to Sources) √ √ √ Providing hand washing guidelines for display at each hand washing location (refer to Procedures) √ V √ V √ Ensuring there is an adequate supply of non-toxic cleaning and hygiene products, including gloves, at all times √ V
+4 For every state at the staff of the state of 1.
+Ensuring that all staff and volunteers are provided with a copy of this policy and have a clear understanding of the procedures and practices outlined within R V V 2.
+Ensuring the nominated supervisor, early childhood teachers, educators, staff and volunteers at the service implement adequate health and hygiene practices, and safe practices for handling, preparing and storing food (Regulation 77(1)(2)) R R 3.
+Establishing robust induction procedures that include the provision of information regarding the implementation of the practices outlined in this policy (National Law: Section 167, Regulation 77) R V 4.
+Developing an appropriate cleaning and sanitising schedule that outlines daily, weekly, monthly, quarterly and annual cleaning and sanitising requirements and responsibilities (National Law: Section 167, Regulation 77) R V V 5.
+Arranging for the service to be cleaned and sanitised regularly, including floors and other surfaces, as per the cleaning contract and schedule (National Law: Section 167, Regulation 77) R V 6.
+Reviewing the cleaner's contract and schedule on an annual basis \checkmark V 7.
+Contacting the local council's Environmental Health Officer for information about obtaining a needle/syringe/sharps disposal unit and instructions for its use R V 8.
+Ensuring the service has laundry facilities or access to laundry facilities, or other arrangements for dealing with soiled clothing, nappies and linen, including hygienic facilities for storage prior to their disposal or laundering (Regulation 106(1)) R V 9.
+Ensuring that the laundry and hygiene facilities are located and maintained in a way that does not pose a risk to children (Regulation 106(2)) R V V \checkmark 10.
+Ensuring that there are adequate and appropriate hygiene facilities provided for nappy changing which are designed, located and maintained in such a way that prevents unsupervised access by children (Regulations 112(2)&(4)) R V 11.
+Ensuring that adequate, developmental and age- appropriate toilet, hand washing, and hand drying facilities are provided for use by children, and that these are safe and accessible (Regulation 109) R V 12.
+Reviewing staff training needs in relation to understanding and implementing effective include hygiene practices in relation to hand washing, toileting, nappy changing and cleaning of equipment V V 13.
+Providing a copy of the NHMRC guidelines for the prevention of infectious diseases in child care for the service (refer to Sources) \checkmark V V